-The MSc Power Electronics, Machines and Drives is a flexible study programme designed for UK industrially-based, part-time students.
-It enables you to combine traditional classroom-based study with modern web-based distance learning.
+The MSc Power Electronics, Machines and Drives is a flexible study programme available to UK students.
+It is industrially-based, part-time, and enables you to combine traditional classroom-based study with modern web-based distance learning.

 This part-time MSc was originally set up with EPSRC funding to provide a training programme in power electronics, machines and drives, and their applications.
 The course material is regularly reviewed and updated to meet the needs of engineers in industry.